What is Upadacitinib?

-If you stop upadacitinib treatment for more than a few weeks there is a risk that your condition may worsen.
-Continue with your treatment unless advised by your doctor or unless side effects develop (see Side effects).
+If you stop or delay your upadacitinib treatment, your disease may get worse.
+Keep taking your treatment, unless advised by your rheumatologist to stop or unless serious side effects occur (see Side effects).

-If you stop upadacitinib for any reason you must contact your rheumatologist.
+If you stop upadacitinib for any reason, you must contact your rheumatologist.
 Failure to do so may mean that your treatment may no longer be funded.

 How will your condition be monitored?

-In view of the current prescribing restrictions, upadacitinib will only be given if your disease is active and if standard treatments have been unsuccessful.
+- upadacitinib will only be given if your disease is active and if standard treatments have not worked.

-- It will not be continued unless it helps your condition.
-This will be assessed at about 12 weeks after the start of treatment.
+- It will only be kept going if it helps your condition.
+This will be checked around 12 weeks after the start of treatment.

 How is Upadacitinib taken?